pelican-plugins/pdf/README.md

 Known Issues
 ------------

-Relative links in the form of `|filename|images/test.png` are not yet handled by the PDF generator.
+Intra-site link syntax in the form of `{filename}images/test.png` is not yet handled by the PDF generator.

 Contributors
 ------------

-Contributors include: Kyle Mahan, Renato Cunha, dpetzel, Justin Mayer, and Lucas Cimon
+Contributors include: Dominik Wombacher, Justin Mayer, Kyle Mahan, Renato Cunha, dpetzel, and Lucas Cimon

 Contributing
 ------------